Aliases for PTPN11 Gene

 GeneCards Summary for PTPN11 Gene

-PTPN11 (Protein Tyrosine Phosphatase, Non-Receptor Type 11) is a Protein Coding gene.
+PTPN11 (Protein Tyrosine Phosphatase Non-Receptor Type 11) is a Protein Coding gene.
 Diseases associated with PTPN11 include Noonan Syndrome 1 and Juvenile Myelomonocytic Leukemia.
-Among its related pathways are Immune response Fc epsilon RI pathway and EGF/EGFR Signaling Pathway.
+Among its related pathways are PI3K/AKT activation and Development FGFR signaling pathway.
 Gene Ontology (GO) annotations related to this gene include protein domain specific binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPN6.

 Protein tyrosine phosphatases (PTPs) are a group of enzymes that catalyze the removal of phosphate groups from tyrosine residues by the hydrolysis of phosphoric acid monoesters.
 They directly oppose the actions of kinase and phosphorylase enzymes.